ArcelorMittal: History

 In November 2018, a consortium led by ArcelorMittal acquired Ilva, owner of the Taranto steelworks in southern Italy, which has Europe's largest steel output, for €1.8 billion.
 To receive approval, the consortium agreed to invest €2.4 billion into Ilva, renamed ArcelorMittal Italia, while the state agreed to invest €2 billion.
 ArcelorMittal accused the state of not investing the agreed-upon amount and, in February 2024, Italy's industry minister took control of the venture in a manner similar to a bankruptcy, after an increase in energy prices and a drop in rolled steel coil prices led the venture to accumulate huge debts.

 In March 2019, the company, in partnership with Nippon Steel, acquired Essar Steel, which had filed for bankruptcy protection.
 In July 2019, the company sold seven major steelworks and five service centers in seven European countries to Sanjeev Gupta's Liberty House Group.
 In August 2019, the company took over management of Hibbing Taconite, of which it owns 62.3%, from Cleveland-Cliffs.
 Also in August 2019, the company acquired Legault Métal.

 In December 2020, the company sold ArcelorMittal USA, which had 2019 revenues of $17 billion, to Cleveland-Cliffs for approximately $1.4 billion.
 In March 2022, the company acquired John Lawrie Metals, a metals recycler in Scotland.
 In May 2022, the company acquired 10 scrap yards in the south of Germany.
 In July 2022, the company acquired an 80% interest in Voestalpine's hot-briquetted iron plant near Corpus Christi, Texas, based on a $1 billion valuation.
 In December 2022, the company acquired Riwald Recycling.
+In September 2022, the company closed two plants in Germany, including a blast furnace in Bremen and a wire-rod plant in Hamburg due to increased costs for electricity and natural gas.

 In March 2023, the company acquired Companhia Siderúrgica do Pecém, owner of a 3-million-metric-ton blast furnace and slab plant in northeastern Brazil, for $2.2 billion.
 In April 2023, the company's joint venture with Nippon Steel acquired Indian Steel Corporation, which had filed for bankruptcy protection.

-In December 2023, the company sold its assets in Kazakhstan, the Temirtau steel mill and the Aktau pipe plant, for $286 million to a Kazakh state-owned investment fund.
+In December 2023, after the Kostenko mine disaster, the company sold its assets in Kazakhstan, the Temirtau steel mill and the Aktau pipe plant, for $286 million to a Kazakh state-owned investment fund.
+In 2023, the company spent $23 million to buy 3 cargoes of coal from Russian companies despite international sanctions during the Russian invasion of Ukraine.
+The action was criticized by Global Witness, which noted that the company has operations in Ukraine.